 - eREIT Fees

 Disclaimer: When I first wrote this article it was because I invested in Fundrise and enjoyed my experience with it.
 After some time I came to love it so much that I am now an affiliate.
 If you click on one of the links and sign-up for Fundrise, I may be compensated a small referral fee at absolutely no cost to you.

 So, I set up my account to honestly try it out – I only thought about doing a Fundrise review afterward.
-If you are interested in setting up an account you can get it here on the Fundrise Wait-list.
-There is usually a wait-list so you should get your name on there now.
-The higher up the list, the sooner you get contacted about an investment opportunity.
-You can always decide against investing in any particular deal before there is an investment you want.
-Once something pops up, you can review the investment and decide against it.
+If you are interested in setting up an account you can get it here on the Fundrise Website.
+You can always decide against investing but you should set up a free account so you can take a look at the platform and make a final decision to invest or not!